- Ph.D., statistics, Texas A&M University

 - B.S., mathematics, Fudan University

-Yichen Cheng is an assistant professor at the Robinson College of Business’s Institute for Insight.
-Her research interest is in analysis for big data and high dimensional data, machine learning and their applications in business problems.
+Yichen Cheng is an assistant professor in Business Analytics at the Robinson College of Business’s Institute for Insight.
+Her research interest is in develop efficient learning methods for big data and high dimensional data, such as genomic data, text data and large scale spatial data.

 - Cheng, Y., Dai, J.Y. and Kooperberg, C. (2016).
 Group Association Test Using a Hidden Markov Model.
 Biostatistics.
 17 (2): 221-234.